 Many companies are struggling with email deliverability.
-I will give you different ways to deliver your marketing emails directly to the inbox.
+That's why I'll show you different ways to deliver your marketing emails directly to the inbox.

-Did you know that you should buy a dedicated IP address if you send more than 50k emails a week?
-Or, did you know that there are some words that you shouldn’t use in your subject lines?
-If not, no worries.
-You will learn a lot from this blog post.
+For example, did you know that you should buy a dedicated IP address if you send more than 50k emails a week or that there are some words that you shouldn’t use in your subject lines?
+If not, no worries, that's exactly what you can learn in this blog post.

 You probably use professional email marketing apps, but the trick is that most of them use shared IPs to send your newsletters.
 Of course, they’ll fight against spam as much as they can, and they mostly do that successfully.